Neurology

 Unified Huntington's Disease Rating Scale (UHDRS) [20]

-• Used in clinical trials and specialist clinics.
+• Gold standard assessment tool; used in clinical trials and specialist clinics.

 6. Investigations